iamsquare/complex.js/docusaurus/docs/functions/inverse-hyperbolic.md

 ## asinh

-Calculates the inverse hyperbolic sine of a complex number.
+Calculates the inverse hyperbolic sine of a complex number: $\text{arsinh}(z)$.

+Returns the principal value of the inverse hyperbolic sine function.
+For real $z$, this gives the standard inverse hyperbolic sine.
+For complex $z$, it extends the function to the complex plane.

 ```typescript
 asinh(z: Complex): Complex